 What are the requirements for exit signs and emergency lighting?

-Exit signs must be clearly visible with red lettering and internally illuminated or self-luminous.
-Emergency lighting should provide at least 90 minutes of illumination at specific minimum light levels along exit paths.
+Exit signs must be visible with red lettering and internally illuminated or self-luminous.
+Emergency lighting should provide at least 90 minutes at specific minimum light levels along exit paths.

 How often should I test my emergency lights and exit signs?

-Monthly 30-second tests and annual 90-minute tests are recommended to ensure functionality and proper battery maintenance.
+To ensure battery functionality and proper maintenance, monthly 30-second tests and annual 90-minute tests are recommended.
 Consult your local fire marshal for any specific requirements.

 What happens if my emergency lights fail?

 Faulty emergency lighting is a safety hazard.
-Take immediate action to repair or replace them.
-Having additional flashlights with extra batteries readily available is a good precaution.
+Repair or replace it immediately.
+A good precaution is to have additional flashlights with extra batteries readily available.